The article below is authored by Christian Wentz, the founder, and CEO at Gradient.

-On top of this hardware, we’re leveraging state of the art cryptography to create a distributed framework that at its most basic level enables any node in the network to verify authenticity and integrity of any other node, anonymously, with minimal overhead.
+On top of this hardware, we’re leveraging state-of-the-art cryptography to create a distributed framework that at its most basic level enables any node in the network to verify the authenticity and integrity of any other node, anonymously, with minimal overhead.

 Gradient’s technical focus

 Gradient’s technical efforts to achieve these goals are broadly scoped into two efforts:

 First, we’re developing a special type of secure processor — a remotely attestable secure processor with a hardware-based “root of trust”.

 To break this down a bit, practically speaking, a “hardware root of trust” means the processor’s private key generator is permanently linked to the silicon.
 In our designs, the key is unknown even to the manufacturer, never persistently stored, and no one device is identical to another (e.g., compromise of one device does not spread to others).
 This powerful feature allows us to protect users against vulnerabilities in the global supply chain (e.g., workers, or adversaries who infiltrate the chip factory, known as a foundry or fab, might try to reverse engineer the chip) and attacks on devices in remote locations (e.g. in the cloud) and still make guarantees to the security of cryptographic keys.
 From this root of trust, the features collectively known as “remote attestation” allow us to anonymously prove the authenticity of the electronics as well as the integrity of the code it runs, the computations it performs, the data it stores, the sensor readings it detects, etc., all without reliance on any given trusted party.